MrEdgeNL/Mobaco/README.md

 Since the numbering system is not very well organized (sometimes double and sometimes missing numbers).
 So filenames including some set identifiers:

-* A filename consists of: x_yyy_z_c, where:
+* Filenames consists of: x_yyy_z_c, where:
 * x: set identifier, see below.
 * yyy: original part number (if exists)
 * z: name of part, about the same as website.
 * c: color of parts. (sometimes set & part number are equal, so the color is the diffentiator.)

 ### Set identifier:
-* M_yyy:  Moubaul range: basically all sets: 000, 00, 0, 1, 2, 3, 4
+* M_yyy:  Generic Mobaco parts: basically all sets: 000, 00, 0, 1, 2, 3, 4
-* J_yyy:  Jumbo range: When Jumbo Toy manufacture took the game over, they made it a bit smaller and added a few more parts.
-(Not used atm.)
 * Gy_yyy: There are 3 different garage sets: Garage No.1, Garage No.2, Garage Small.
 Some parts are used for both No.1 & No.2 and referd as Gx_yyy
 * Wx_yyy: For the 2 special sets: Windmill No.1, Windmill No.2
 * Z_yyy:  Special Model Z. Mobaco did advertize with this one, but it's never produced.
-* SP_yyy: Special parts, like 2 different windows found on brochures.
 * U_yyy:  Identifier for user parts.

 ## STL's